Coach, Past Chaiman and Retired (twice) CEO of Scottish Archery:

 Why did you stop competing?

 Primarily, my career got in the way.
-My employment meant that I travelled a lot at the time and I was working long hours in Edinburgh so did not have the time to devote to practice.
+My employment meant that I traveled a lot at the time and I was working long hours in Edinburgh so did not have the time to devote to practice.
 I was aware that without practice I could not maintain the level that I wanted, and therefore was unlikely to win ~ and winning was important to me!

 Have you felt the desire to compete again?